 - Getting clear about the life you want to build

 We always start with an initial consultation, and you’ll have therapy appointments once a week or a fortnight.
-Our clients usually benefit from 12 to 20 sessions, and many will also work with us for several years.
-As time goes by, we space out the sessions to monthly or six weekly before agreeing on an ending.
+Our clients usually benefit from 12 to 20 sessions; many will also work with us for several years.
+As time passes, we space the sessions to monthly or six weekly before agreeing on an ending.

 You’ll know when you’ve made progress when you can track changes in your habits.
 Life gets better when you build new healthier routines and ways of communicating.